graduateclimateconference/graduateclimateconference.github.io/faq.md

 ### What is the format?

 GCC 2026 will be a mixture of oral presentations, poster presentations, attendee-led workshops, and social events.
-An example of a past schedule can be found [Here](https://graduateclimateconference.github.io/pdf/GCC_schedule.pdf).
+Please see our draft [Schedule](https://graduateclimateconference.github.io/schedule/).

 ### How many people will be there?